Rachel Daly: Everything you need to know about the England player from Yorkshire

 Since 2019, she has played in defence, midfield, and attack; previously she played for the Houston Dash in the US and more locally, Leeds United.

-She is set to play for England against Columbia on Saturday, August 12 at 11.30am in the semi-finals.
+The England team sailed through to the semi finals following their 2-1 win against Columbia on Saturday, August 12, 2023 during the quarter finals.
+The semi-finals will take place today (August 16) at 11am.
 Here is everything you need to know about Rachel Daly.

 Rachel Daly’s early college career